 Aircraft that has complete electrical failure will proceed as follows: Aircraft at the take-off panel will proceed, using extreme caution, to the parking area.
-If in traffic, break out and return to the heliport.
-The pilot will then notify the tower operator of his arrival and have the message relayed to the stagefield control.
+If in traffic, break out and return to Fort Wolters Heliport.
+The pilot will then notify the tower operator of his arrival and have the message relayed to the Stagefield Control.

-Upon completion of an autorotation (dual only), the pilot will clear the lane and move to a position parallel to the take-off position of an adjacent lane.
+Upon completion of an autorotation (dual only), the pilot will clear and move to a position parallel to the take-off position of an adjacent lane.
 Control will issue instructions.